primatic/openvision-oe/README.md

 * cd ..
 * MACHINE=dm7020hd make image

-# How to build our vision image
+# How to build our vision image:
 5. Build our vision of enigma2 image for your machine (Example: dm7020hd):
 * cd build
 * source env.source